mlflow/mlflow-export-import/README_single.md

 import-run --help

 Options:
-  --input-dir TEXT                Source input directory that contains the
+  --input-dir TEXT                Input path - directory  [required] --import-source-tags BOOLEAN    Import source information for registered
-                                  exported run.  [required]
+                                  model and its versions ad tags in destination object.  [default: False] --experiment-name TEXT          Destination experiment name  [required] --use-src-user-id BOOLEAN       Set the destination user field to the source user field.
+Only valid for open source MLflow.
+When importing into Databricks, the
-  --experiment-name TEXT          Destination experiment name.  [required] --import-source-tags BOOLEAN    Import source information for registered
+                                  source user field is ignored since it is automatically picked up from your Databricks
-                                  model and its versions ad tags in destination object.  [default: False] --mlmodel-fix BOOLEAN           Add correct run ID in destination MLmodel artifact.
-Can be expensive for deeply nested artifacts.  [default: True] --use-src-user-id BOOLEAN       Set the destination user ID to the source user ID.
-Source user ID is ignored when importing into Databricks since setting it
+                                  access token.
+There is no MLflow API endpoint to explicity set the user field for any objects such as Run or Experiment.
+XX --dst-notebook-dir TEXT         Databricks destination workpsace base
-                                  is not allowed.  [default: False] --dst-notebook-dir TEXT         Databricks destination workpsace directory
+                                  directory for notebook.
+A run ID will be added to contain the run's notebook.
-                                  for notebook import.
+  --mlmodel-fix BOOLEAN           Add correct run ID in destination MLmodel
-  --dst-notebook-dir-add-run-id TEXT
+                                  artifact.
+Can be expensive for deeply nested artifacts.  [default: True] --dst-notebook-dir-add-run-id TEXT
                                   Add the run ID to the destination notebook workspace directory.